Code-with-Us/FCC-tribute-page/README.md

 Well, after years - years - of pondering these two problems and how to solve them, I slipped, hit my head on the sink, and when I came to I had a revelation!
 A vision!
 A picture in my head!
 A picture of this!
 This is what makes time travel possible: the flux capacitor!

-:face_with_hand_over_mouth: It wasn’t as dramatic as Doc’s revelation in Back to the Future.
+It wasn’t as dramatic as Doc’s revelation in Back to the Future.
 It just occurred to me while I was going for a run.
 The revelation: the entire curriculum should be a series of projects.

 Instead of individual coding challenges, we’ll just have projects, each with their own seamless series of tests.
 Each test gives you just enough information to figure out how to get it to pass.
 (And you can view hints if that isn’t enough.)